cokl87/DogBreedClassifier_CNN/README.md

 * [preprocess_image.py](./source/preprocess_image.py) - functions for preprocessing images before feeding them into CNNs
 * [dog_classes_en.json](./source/dog_classes_en.json) - json file containing list of english dog breed-names ordered by output classes of CNNs.
-* [helperfuncs.py](./source/helperfuncs.py) - optional functions helping to create the database and other contents for the webapp not actual part of the app/ project however and therefor optional.
+* [helperfuncs.py](./source/helperfuncs.py) - optional functions helping to create a sqlite3-database and other
+contents for the webapp.
+No actual part of the app/ project however and therefor optional.

 <!--
 * [log_config.py](./source/log_config.py) - includes function for configuration of logging module